Posting Us Squares

 The South African team has requested that you enclose a packing slip with your name, country of origin, email address, and a list of contents.

-Parcel opening days are very busy and hectic so this saves the team a lot of time whilst having to record the contents for the Square Lists, published monthly on the Forum.
+Parcel opening days are very busy and hectic so this saves the team a lot of time whilst having to record the contents for the Square Lists.

-We have made this easy for you by creating a page which includes both a packing slip and mailing label which you can print off.
+We have made this easy for you by creating a page which includes both a packing slip and mailing label ready to print off.

 Find them in the Packing Slip discussion.